rmontanana/semcode/docs/TECHNICAL_OVERVIEW.md

 These steps are coordinated by `IndexerService.index_repository`, used both by the CLI and API ingestion endpoint.

 ### 2.2 Query & RAG Workflow
-- `SemanticSearchPipeline` (LangChain `RetrievalQA`):
+- `SemanticSearchPipeline` (custom orchestrator):
-  - Wraps Milvus via LangChain's `Milvus` vector store.
+  - Embeds questions with the configured LangChain embedding client.
-  - Configures retriever (`k=5`) for top chunks.
+  - Runs similarity search directly against Milvus via `MilvusVectorStore.search`.
-  - Uses `ChatOpenAI` (GPT-4 class) to synthesize natural-language answers with code context.
+  - Formats the top snippets into a prompt and calls the selected LLM (`ChatOpenAI` or `LlamaCpp`).
-  - Returns structured response: answer + source documents (path, repo, language, snippet).
+  - Falls back to summarisation when LLM calls fail, marking responses via `meta.fallback_used`.
-- The FastAPI `/query` endpoint and Streamlit app reuse this pipeline.
+- The FastAPI `/query` endpoint and Streamlit/Gradio apps reuse this pipeline.

 ---